seqan/raptor/doc/tutorial/02_layout/index.md

       influences the query time because a merged bin always triggers another search on a lower level.
 To influence this ratio, alpha can be used.
 The higher alpha, the less merged bins are chosen in the layout.
 This improves query times but leads to a bigger index.
 Default: 1.2.
-- `--max-rearrangement-ratio`
-      When the option --rearrange-user-bins is set, this option can influence the rearrangement algorithm.
-The algorithm only rearranges the order of user bins in fixed intervals.
-The higher --max-rearrangement-ratio, the larger the intervals.
-This potentially improves the layout, but increases the runtime of the layout algorithm.
-Default: 0.5.
-Value must be in range [0,1].

 A call could then look like this:
 ```bash